ryanfp/DnD-Compendium/Untitled.md

 ### Marking a Creature

-When you see a creature that belongs to one of your Monster Grimoire groups, you can use your **reaction** to mark it as your quarry.
+When you see a creature that belongs to one of your Monster Grimoire groups, you can use your **bonus action** to mark it as your quarry.
 The mark lasts for 1 hour and doesn't require concentration.

 While a creature is marked by your Hunter's Quarry, whenever you hit it with a weapon attack or an unarmed strike, you deal extra damage to the creature.
 The extra damage depends on your Ranger level, as shown in the Quarry Damage column of the Ranger table.

 ### Transferring the Mark

-If a creature marked by your Hunter's Quarry is reduced to 0 hit points or dies, you can use a **bonus action** on your turn to transfer the mark to another creature you can see within 90 feet that belongs to one of your Monster Grimoire groups.
+If a creature marked by your Hunter's Quarry is reduced to 0 hit points or dies, you can use a **bonus action** on your turn, or a **reaction** when not, to transfer the mark to another creature you can see within 90 feet that belongs to one of your Monster Grimoire groups.
 This transfer doesn't expend another use of Hunter's Quarry.

 ### Uses

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses when you finish a long rest.

-At 20th level, you can use this feature an unlimited number of times.
+At 20th level, you can use this feature an unlimited number of times if you choose the “.

 ---